-If you are a Briton with a second home in France, you are likely to be affected by new changes introduced by President Emmanuel Macron in the 2017 national budget.
-Likewise if you are an expat in France and have bought a second-property there as a rental investment, the new tax reforms could mean significant extra charges for you.
+Second home owners in France after Brexit are likely to be affected by some changes now that the UK has left the EU.
+Likewise if you are an expat in France and have bought a second-property there as a rental investment, the new changes after Brexit could mean extra charges for you.

-Since being elected in May of last year, the youngest president in the country's history has launched several economy-boosting initiatives, and now he hopes to calm disruption in the French property market, caused by short-term rentals, by introducing a new surcharge.
+This isn’t the first change to disrupt second home tax in France.
+In 2017, Emmanuel Macron launched several economy-boosting initiatives aiming to calm disruption in the French property market, caused by short-term rentals, by introducing a new surcharge.

-The surcharge can add up to 60 per cent to the basic council tax rate, meaning a second-home owner's current average tax bill of €1,000 could rise to €1,600.
+The surcharge could add up to 60 per cent to the basic council tax rate, meaning a second-home owner’s current average tax bill of €1,000 could rise to €1,600.

-French Town Councils with a population of over 50,000 now have the option of imposing the tax charge, which means there are 1,151 councils who could participate.
+French Town Councils with a population of over 50,000 were given the option of imposing the tax charge, with 1,151 councils who could participate.

-The change has the potential to affect many people – France's National Institute of Statistics (INSEE) estimates there are 3.4 million second homes in the country, accounting for one in ten of all housing units.
-Paris alone contains 110,000 secondary houses, which may explain why the capital city put the tax reform into immediate effect as soon as it was authorised.
-Other councils were quick to follow: Bordeaux, Nice, and Saint Jean de Luz have all adopted the new law.
+Paris put the 2017 tax reform into immediate effect as soon as it was authorised.
+Other councils were quick to follow: Bordeaux, Nice, and Saint Jean de Luz all adopted the new law.

-Anne Hidalgo, the mayor of Paris, is currently seeking permission from the government to charge second-home owners in Paris an even greater 250 per cent surtax.
-She was quoted in the Times saying that the high number of properties in the capital being bought to be rented out (including the 80,000 flats available for rent on Airbnb) is responsible for driving up housing costs for families moving to the city with the intention of staying there.
+Anne Hidalgo, the mayor of Paris, sought permission from the government to charge second-home owners in Paris at an even greater 250 per cent surtax.
+She was quoted in the Times saying that the high number of properties in the capital being bought to be rented out (including the 80,000 flats available for rent on Airbnb) were responsible for driving up housing costs for families moving to the city with the intention of staying there.

 Because the surcharge makes rental property less of an attractive option, it therefore could lead to much more affordable housing for owner-occupiers.